-After high school I wanted to be a (fine) artist, so in 1992 I went to London to study painting and sculpture at Goldsmiths’ College, where a bulk of my favorite artists had been schooled; Lucian Freud, Marc Quinn, Julian Opie and Damien Hirst for instance, as well as tons of poets, authors and musicians.
-From a distance, it seemed perfect for me; a 19 year-old from the suburbs of Stockholm (not the same place then as now) just out of compulsory military service, extremely eager to get some of the creative energy London emitted.
+After high school I wanted to be an artist, so in 1992 I went to London to study painting and sculpture at Goldsmiths’ College, where a bulk of my favorites had been schooled; Lucian Freud, Marc Quinn, Julian Opie and Damien Hirst for instance, as well as tons of poets, authors and musicians.
+It was perfect for me; a 19 year-old from a sleepy suburb north of Stockholm, which really wasn’t the same place then as now, just out of compulsory military service and extremely eager to get some of the creative energy London had in abundance.

-During that year – spent as much in life drawing studios and screen printing rooms as in squats and raves – I realised being an artist would with 99.9% certainty be quite a poor affair; most of Goldsmiths’ seniors was preparing to be life-artists rather than actual ones, sight set on a life in those same squats, endlessly applying for grants rather than scouting spacious studios or going on exotic inspirational trips.
-As a working class kid from a family of non-academics, though thoroughly encouraged, I wasn’t really equipped to understand the subtle and intellectual benefits of a degree in fine art.
-I decided to switch to graphic design and Central Saint Martin’s where the alumni wasn’t to bad either.
-At St Martin’s, the tutors where some of the most brilliant minds in design and media theory, typography, photography and technology and I instantly found a clearer path within communication and graduated with a bachelors degree in 1996, quite tired of college life and keen to get to work.
+During the end of that first year in London – spent as much in life drawing studios and screen printing rooms as in squats and raves – I realised being an artist would, at least for a few decades, mean subsistence living; most of Goldsmiths’ seniors was preparing to be life artists rather than actual ones, endlessly applying for grants rather than scouting spacious studios or going on exotic inspirational trips.
+As a working class kid from a family of non-academics, though thoroughly encouraged, I wasn’t particularly well equipped to understand the subtle and intellectual benefits of a degree in fine art; in fact, I’m still pretty sure art school ought to contain business studies.
+Well, I decided to switch to graphic design and Central Saint Martin’s where the alumni wasn’t to bad either and my tutors where some of the most brilliant minds in design and media theory, design and technology, and I instantly found a very clear path within communication and graduated with a bachelors degree in 1996.

-I moved back to Stockholm and started an advertising agency with one of my best friends and one of his connected clients from the music industry who saw to it that we could borrow a couple of rooms at the Cheiron recording studio for free.
+I moved back to Stockholm and started an advertising agency with one of my best friends and his connected clients from the music industry who saw to it that we could borrow a couple of rooms at the Cheiron recording studio for free.
 This meant having client meetings next door to Britney Spears and Backstreet Boys recording and hundreds of their fans screaming outside.
-Odd to say the least, especially since I at the time was into sixties punk, glitch and alt-rap with the confrontational conviction one can only have in ones early twenties.
-But what was odder was that I had been thrown into advertising – creating marketing campaigns for sodas and detergents was not why I got into design and one extra low and dark morning I took a Mac and left to start my own business as a freelance designer.
+Odd to say the least.
+Especially since I was into artsy independent music with the anti-commercial conviction one can only have in ones early twenties.
+But even odder was that I had thrown myself into the very worst kind of advertising – after all, creating action marketing campaigns for sodas and detergents was not the sort of work I was aspiring to do.
+Hence; after 18 months, one extra dark morning, I left to start my own business as a freelance designer.

-As I have an entrepreneurial soul, I have constantly had multiple projects going; I ran fashion and interior shops, invented an e-commerce platform for Swedish design, taught editorial communication, held lectures on branding, studied strategy and design management, released three albums on Portlands coolest indie label and started a family.
-Also, I have always been writing – by far the best tool to vent a head full of … well, stuff.
+Having a somewhat curious (and some say entrepreneurial) soul, I have constantly had multiple projects going: I have run fashion and furniture shops with my wife, I invented an e-commerce platform for Swedish design, taught design and communication at Berghs, held lectures on branding, studied strategy and design management, released albums on Portlands coolest indie label and started a family.
+Also, I have been writing, a lot – by far the best tool to vent a full head.

-Creating and evolving platforms and identities for existing brands as well as inventing completely new ones is my forté – I get creatives, strategists and management to see eye-to-eye, bring conservative or non-experienced clients and truly creative teams together, run workshops, I find and use common denominators instead of getting hung up on pain-points and amplifying differences.
-I have worked for a diverse range of clients, from global spirits brands to industrial giants via fashion, technology, outdoor gear, food, restaurants, eyewear, finance and retail.
+I get creatives, strategists and management to see eye-to-eye, bring conservative or non-experienced clients and creative teams together, run workshops, find and use common denominators instead of getting hung up on pain-points and amplifying differences.
+I have worked for a diverse range of clients; from the music and fashion industries via global spirits brands, industrial giants and technology, outdoor, food, restaurants, finance and retail.

-2018: I work as a creative director for the PwC-owned brand innovation agency Pond in Stockholm and on my occasional time off I run a disruptive sunlight harvesting startup with a few friends, Solros, and an independent studio that takes on artsy and cutting-edge design and innovation projects – SEKT.
-I am also active as a script evaluator for SF Studios and Nordisk Film, reading and scoring books for potential adaptation as well as movie and TV scripts.
+Since 2017 I am a creative director at the PwC-owned brand innovation agency Pond in Stockholm.
+I also run a disruptive sunlight harvesting startup with a few friends, Solros, and an independent partnership that takes on artsy and cutting-edge design and innovation projects – SEKT.
+I am also moonlighting as a script evaluator for SF Studios and Nordisk Film, for whom I read and score books for potential adaptation, movie- and TV-scripts.